 Some took the form of feasts, parades and the ringing of church bells, but in most places bonfires were also built and lit – a traditional form of celebration since pagan times.
 Within a few decades “Gunpowder Treason Day”, as it was known, became a widespread state-sponsored celebration, often with strong anti-Catholic overtones.

-Sermons were delivered by Puritan clerics on the evils of “popery” and effigies of hate figures were burnt on the public bonfires.
+Sermons were delivered by Puritan clerics on the evils of “popery” and effigies of hate figures were burnt on public bonfires.
 These effigies were usually of the Pope, but could also be of the prominent members of the Gunpowder Plot, especially Guy Fawkes.
 By the end of the 18th century there were reports of children begging with effigies of Fawkes in the run-up to November 5th, the tradition of asking for a “penny for the Guy” still surviving today.

 By the mid-1800s changing attitudes resulted in toning down much of the annual celebration’s anti-Catholic sentiment and in 1859 the Observance of November 5th Act was repealed, after only 254 years!
 But the tradition of commemorating the Gunpowder Plot on or around November 5th has survived and thrived, bolstered by the addition of fireworks.
 Now more often known as simply Bonfire Night or Fireworks Night, it is usually celebrated at large organised events, often with extravagant pyrotechnic displays.

 Guy Fawkes usually still plays his part, perched on top of the bonfire, though in truth he was actually one of the less prominent members of the plot.
-He just had the misfortune of being chosen to guard the explosives (and possibly light the fuse) because of his extensive military experience and familiarity with gunpowder.
+He just had the misfortune of being chosen to guard the explosives (and possibly light the fuse) because of his military experience and familiarity with gunpowder.

-Many historians argue I that if anyone is to be burnt on the bonfire each year it should be the originator and leader of the Gunpowder Plot, Robert Catesby… although “penny for the Robert” doesn’t have quite the same ring to it.
+Many historians argue I that if anyone is to be burnt on a bonfire each year it should be the originator and leader of the Gunpowder Plot, Robert Catesby… although “penny for the Robert” doesn’t have quite the same ring to it.